ClockworksIO/clockworksio.github.io/_drafts/kplex.md

 correctness).
 We notice that an optimal, correctness-preserving partitioning strategy *depends on what consumers will do* with the data, thus impeding later use cases.
-We introduce [kplex](https://www.clockworks.io/kplex/), a tool we built to repartition Kafka topics consistently and on-the-fly, allowing you to unlock consumer concurrency and perform correct stateful processing across partitions.
+We introduce [kplex](https://www.clockworks.io/kplex/), a tool for repartitioning Kafka topics consistently and on-the-fly, allowing you to unlock consumer concurrency and perform correct stateful processing across partitions.

 ## Partitioning - The Physical Perspective